 - Dress appropriately.
 I’m sure you’ve heard the expression “You can’t judge a book by its cover”.
 Unfortunately some judges just might.
 Why take the chance.
 Men should wear slacks, a jacket and a tie.
 Women should wear a skirt or dress slacks and a modest blouse.
 There is no place in the court room for jeans, shorts, revealing clothes or flip flops.
 If you aren’t sure how to dress consult your attorney on how he/she wants you to dress.

 - If you have an attorney do not speak unless asked to do so by the Judge.

-- "Your Honor" is the appropriate (only) way to address the Judge.
+- “Your Honor” is the appropriate way to address the Judge.

 - Always thank the Judge when you are finished speaking.
-Always be respectful.
+Again, it’s all about respect.

 - Only speak when you are spoken to.
 Never speak to or make comments to your opposition when you are before the Judge.
 If you need to communicate with your divorce attorney write it on a notepad.